 09 of 31

 10 of 31

-Today, take a few minutes to appreciate your houseplants.
-They provide greenery, fresher air, a sense of responsibility, and a cozier vibe.
-If you don't have any, this could be the day to change that.
+Today, take a few minutes to appreciate and tend to your houseplants.
+They provide beauty while freshening the air of your home.
+If you don't have any houseplants, this could be the day to change that.

 11 of 31

-If you've been shoveling snow all day (or just playing in it ), why not warm up with a boozy hot toddy?
+If you've been shoveling snow all day (or just playing in it), warm up with a boozy hot toddy for National Hot Toddy Day.
 All you need is honey, lemon juice, water, some spices, and your favorite bourbon or whiskey.

 12 of 31